ChintaDivyaKeerthi/customer-registry-main/README.md

-# CareSync - Customer Care Registry Portal
+ Customer Care Registry Portal

-CareSync is a centralized Customer Care Registry system designed as a full-stack MERN application.
+It is a centralized Customer Care Registry system designed as a full-stack MERN application.
 It records and manages customer interactions, inquiries, feedback, and requests.
 The system features multi-role authorization, a live communication registry, customizable field definitions, and deep admin analytics dashboards.

 ---